 (d) Personal information disclosed to unrelated Third Party suppliers of services is strictly limited to programs endorsed by the credit union or Canadian Credit Union System.

-4.5.3 The member’s health records at the credit union may be used solely for credit application and related insurance purposes.
+4.5.4 The member’s health records at the credit union may be used solely for credit application and related insurance purposes.
 The member’s health records shall not be collected from, or disclosed to, any other organization.
+The credit union will not view or take a health card as means to identify a member as per Ontario’s health privacy law, the Personal Health Information Protection Act, 2004 (PHIPA).

 4.6 Principle 6 – Accuracy